Sleep Country USA Signs Naming Rights to Washington State Fair ShowPlex

 The 122,000 square foot facility opened in September 2006, and will now be called the Sleep Country ShowPlex.
 It is booked most weekends throughout the year, and houses both private and public events.

 Sleep Country has had a strong presence at the Fair for years.
-The company was founded in 1991, and is employee owned, with over 80 locations in the Northwest, and continues to grow.
+The company was founded in 1991, has over 80 locations in the Northwest, and continues to grow.
 For over 20 years, Sleep Country’s company philosophy has been supported by its strong commitment to give back to the community.
 Sleep Country strives to make a difference in the lives of 20,000 local foster children.

 “The Washington State Fair is privileged to have a partnership with a company that has a strong commitment to the community, specifically the Foster Kids program,” said Hojem.
 Each year the Fair joins forces with Sleep Country to provide a fun fair experience for many foster children and their foster families in the region.
 “Sleep Country’s values to families of all types compliments the Fair’s core values of Family, Fun and Education,” Hojem added.